 The HP 12 C is known as the best Calculator for the CFA exam, and it is a calculator that has existed for more than 30 years.
 It is used and adored by many people in the banking and finance community.

-And when it comes to CFA exams, four of its models are allowed to use: HP 12C Platinum, 12C 30th-anniversary edition, 12C Platinum 25th anniversary edition, and HP 13 C Prestige.
+And when it comes to CFA exams, some of its models are allowed to use: HP 12C Platinum, 12C 30th-anniversary edition, 12C Platinum 25th anniversary edition.

 HP 12 C Platinum Edition